vanslembrouck/pluto/README.md

 6. Insert a toothpick or paper clip inside the hole to the right of the USB jack on the back panel.
 Gently press the button inside.
 The firmware will load in a few seconds and Pluto will automatically reboot.
 The update is complete.

 ## Troubleshooting
 If Pluto does not reboot, make sure you have “Automatic Mode" selected and try again.

+If you get an error that says "HEX file too large", follwo these instructions:
+- Close Teensy Loader
+- Unplug Pluto
+- Open Teensy Loader, do not open .hex file
+- Plug in Pluto, press program button with toothpick/etc
+- Open hex file with Teensy Loader

 If you’re still having trouble, email us at info@modernsounds.co

-For more information about Pluto: https://www.modernsounds.co/pluto